MOHAMMADHOSSEIN-JAFARI/machine-learning-binary-classification/README.md

 # machine-learning-binary-classification
 This repository contains the contents of the project which I have done for the module Statistical Methods for Machine Learnining.
+It includes the report of the project, a script to detect damaged images in the initial dataset, a script to produce pickle, and 16 notebooks for the 8 models.
+Each model has two notebooks.
+One training notebook and one Cross Validation notebook.